quicwg/base-drafts/draft-ietf-quic-transport.md

 An ACK frame SHOULD be generated for at least every second ack-eliciting packet.
 This recommendation is in keeping with standard practice for TCP {{?RFC5681}}.

-A receiver's delayed acknowledgment timer SHOULD NOT exceed the current RTT estimate or the value it indicates in the `max_ack_delay` transport parameter.
-This ensures an acknowledgment is sent at least once per RTT when packets needing acknowledgement are received.
-The sender can use the receiver's `max_ack_delay` value in determining timeouts for timer-based retransmission.
+A receiver's delayed acknowledgment timer SHOULD NOT exceed the value it indicates in the `max_ack_delay` transport parameter.
+The sender uses the receiver's `max_ack_delay` value in determining timeouts for timer-based retransmission, as detailed in section 5.2.1 of {{QUIC-RECOVERY}}.

 In order to assist loss detection at the sender, an endpoint SHOULD send an ACK frame immediately on receiving an ack-eliciting packet that is out of order.
 The